kristerw/spirv-tools/doc/API_reference.md

 `OpFunctionEnd`.
 The instructions are grouped in the `BasicBlock` class, which consists of all instructions from an `OpLabel` to the branch or return instruction.
-Finally the instructions are represented by the `Instruction` class, where the SPIR-V IDs are represented by the `Id` class
+Finally the instructions are represented by the `Instruction` class, where the SPIR-V IDs are represented by the `Id` class.

 Most class attributes (such as lists of functions, basic blocks, instructions) are meant to be used by applications, but applications must